toptal/chewy/README.md

   }
 )
 ```
-`coordinates` here is a field with `geo_point` type.
-There will be `distance` field for the index's model in the search result.
+Here, `coordinates` is a field with type `geo_point`.
+There will be a `distance` field for the index's model in the search result.

 ### Script scoring